sowcow/blog/content/posts/vortex-ring-state.md

 ---

 I've been checking some aviation simulators.
-The gateway drug was the free Falcon BMS with its strong focus on F-16.
+The gateway drug was the free(ish) Falcon BMS with its strong focus on F-16.
 Then Huey helicopter model in DCS got me intrigued.
 So I've been trying it for a couple of days.
 In helicopters that are not overly automated, stability is not granted at all and requires special attention from the pilot.
 That makes them interesting.